 The living room in the listing:

-And how it looked in Stepmom (which was a set based on the real thing):
+And in Stepmom, which was reportedly a set based on the real thing:

 The real kitchen: